My Eclectic Bites

 • 1 tablespoon tomato paste

-• 1 can of dark kidney beans (15 oz), drained and rinsed
+• 1 can kidney beans (15 oz), drained and rinsed

 Instructions

-3. Add chili powder, cumin, paprika, onion powder, seasoned salt, sugar, and dried oregano to the mixture.
+Add chili powder, cumin, paprika, onion powder, dried oregano, sugar, and salt.
+Stir for a moment to coat the vegetables and allow the spices to bloom.

 Notes